aflye/DAP-skill-based-challenge/README.md

 # DAP-skill-based-challenge
-Click on OpenwithColab then run the cell
+Within the ipynb file, click on 'Open with Colab'

+Run the script